Priscilla Lane: Film career

 Rosemary and Priscilla remained with Fred Waring for almost five years.
 In 1937, Waring was engaged by Warner Bros. in Hollywood to appear with his entire band in Varsity Show, a musical starring Dick Powell.
 Both Rosemary and Priscilla were tested and awarded feature roles in the film.
 Rosemary shared the romantic passages with Powell, while Priscilla played a high-spirited college girl.

 Warner Bros. purchased Priscilla and Rosemary's contract from Fred Waring and signed them to seven-year pacts.
 Priscilla's first film after Varsity Show was Men Are Such Fools (1938), in which she starred with Wayne Morris.
 This was followed by Love Honor and Behave (also 1938), another light romantic comedy with Morris, who, playing her husband, spanked her 47 times in a scene for which she declined a double, and Cowboy from Brooklyn, again teaming with Dick Powell.
 The publicity department at the studio suggested that Priscilla and Morris be seen together around town.
 They liked each other and did date for a period; however, Priscilla later said it was never serious on either side.

 Also in 1938, Priscilla, Rosemary and third sister Lola Lane appeared as three of four sisters (the fourth being Gale Page) in Four Daughters, the similarly themed Daughters Courageous the following year, and two sequels to Four Daughters a few years later, Four Wives and Four Mothers.

 Priscilla was next assigned the lead in Brother Rat, which had been a very successful Broadway play.
 Again she played opposite Wayne Morris, and among the cast were newcomers Ronald Reagan, Jane Wyman, Jane Bryan, and Eddie Albert.
 The film, when released in October 1938, was a big success for all the young players.
-At this time of professional success, the sisters were informed that Dr. Mullican had died in Iowa.
+At this time of professional success, the sisters were informed that Mullican had died in Iowa.

 After winning her raise, Priscilla returned to work, but the films assigned to her were no better than those she had turned down.
 Brother Rat and a Baby (aka, Baby Be Good, 1940) was an inferior sequel and Three Cheers for the Irish (also 1940) gave her little to do.

 The British Picturegoer magazine, always a supporter of the Lane Sisters, stated that all was not right with Priscilla Lane.
 In its June 15, 1940 issue, they wondered why "Priscilla was still knocking at the door of major stardom".
 They felt Warner Bros. was casting her as stooge to such actors as John Garfield and James Cagney.
 They went on to say Priscilla had great charm and while not a really great dramatic actress, deserved much larger and more important roles than she was getting.
 The same magazine, two years later on August 22, 1942, referred to their 1940 article and once again expressed disappointment at Warners' treatment of the star.
 They were unaware that she had already left the studio.